Little Red Dots and Supermassive Black Hole Seed Formation in Ultralight Dark Matter Halos: Discussion

 This mechanism has several important implications for early structure formation.
 It provides a new connection between the small-scale physics of ULDM and the early growth of supermassive black holes, suggesting that the existence and typical masses of high-redshift SMBHs may carry indirect information about ULDM particle properties.
 At the same time, the scenario makes testable predictions for the host halo masses, event rates, and thermodynamic conditions of early black hole formation, which can be confronted with upcoming observations of the high-redshift Universe.
 For example, our model predicts a substantial population of LRDs hosting SMBHs with masses $M_{bh}\gtrsim 10^5 M_\odot$ at redshifts $z>7$.

 The effects of angular momentum and radiative feedback are not included in the present semi-analytic treatment, although the solitonic potential is expected to promote rapid infall.
 While our model qualitatively reproduces key properties inferred for LRDs and SMBHs, including the characteristic mass scale, formation epoch, and the presence of hot, ionized gas, a more quantitative comparison with their number density and host-halo properties is still needed.
-Addressing these issues will require high-resolution simulations and improved observational constraints, and the present work should therefore be regarded as a starting point for more detailed studies linking the small-scale physics of ULDM to the observed population of high-redshift SMBHs.
+While the Press–Schechter approach provides a useful estimate, more accurate ULDM halo mass functions derived from simulations should be explored in future work.
+Addressing these issues will require high-resolution simulations \cite {10.1093/mnras/stad1179} and improved observational constraints, and the present work should therefore be regarded as a starting point for more detailed studies linking the small-scale physics of ULDM to the observed population of high-redshift SMBHs.